 It takes more than an expensive pick to be a good musician, it’s more about knowing what you want to get out of the instrument.
 The balance of the instrument, strings, set up, pick and attitude is what makes it work.
 The player’s skill is the most important ingredient, as a good pick may improve your tone, but it probably won’t improve your playing.

-Without practicing, not even the best in the world will make you a good musician.
-So, grab your mandolin, have fun and play!
+Without practicing, not even the best pick in the world will make you a good musician.
+So, grab your mandolin, play and have fun!